rhel-labs/learn-katacoda/sql-server-insights/step1.md

 Successfully uploaded report from a06560c57e40 to account 6227255.
 </pre>

 From the above output, you can observe that the system has been successfully registered with the Red Hat Insights service.
-As part of the registration, the machine also uploads a report to the Red Hat Insights service so that it may be analized for any Insights.
+As part of the registration, the machine also uploads a report to the Red Hat Insights service so that it may be analyzed for any Insights.

 For future reference, make note of your system hostname.